hiltonlab/CUT-RUN/README.md

 # CUT&RUN
 CUT&RUN is the leading technology for mapping genomic enrichment of chromatin targets, such as transcription factors and histone PTMs.
-This script can be used for CUT&amp;RUN analysis starting from raw fastq to normalized bigwigs for visualization in IGV.
+This script can be used for CUT&amp;RUN analysis starting from raw fastq to normalized bigwigs (ecoli spike-ins) for visualization in IGV.

 # Authors
   * Selvalakshmi Selvaraj Anand (https://github.com/Selvalakshmi27/VariantAnnotator)